Last updated: 15 July 2026

 In practice, "apprenticeship management software" means different things to different people because the market has historically been fragmented across three separate categories:

-• TMS (Training Management System): operational and compliance management — scheduling, OTJ tracking, review workflows, ESFA reporting, funding management
+- TMS (Training Management System): operational management — scheduling, off-the-job training records, review workflows, funding data and reporting

-• e-Portfolio: evidence collection, KSB mapping, tutor feedback, digital signatures, EPA gateway documentation
+- e-Portfolio: evidence collection, KSB mapping, tutor feedback, digital signatures and assessment documentation

 Historically, providers ran all three as separate products — often from different vendors with no native integration.
 Staff switched between systems, data lived in silos, and every report required manual assembly.
 Modern platforms are converging all three into unified systems.
 If you're evaluating in 2026, look for a platform that handles all three — not just one.